 All the settings presented so far help you to setup tests for automated testing to discover crashes, freezes and undesired output.
 However, at some point you might need to implement more complex actions or setup for more sophisticated oracles that can also test specific functionality.
 TESTAR allows you to edit its protocol, i.e. the source code that determines its behavior.
-The above screenshot shows the Protocol Editor, which you can enter by navigating to the "General Settings" tab and clicking the "Edit Protocol" button.
+The screenshot in picture 7 shows the Protocol Editor, which you can enter by navigating to the "General Settings" tab and clicking the "Edit Protocol" button.
 It shows:

-- 1. The Source Code of the Protocol - 2.
+- 1. The Source Code of the Protocol. - 2.
 The "Save and Compile" Button, which compiles the protocol and saves it to be used during the next test. - 3.
 The Error Console, which informs you about potential errors during compilation.

 The source code used in the protocol is plain Java.
 The methods in the class each correspond to the way TESTAR works and give you the possibility to adapt the default behavior.
-The Java methods are in Listing 1 and the corresponding numbers in the Figure below that explain the basic workflow of TESTAR.
+The figure in picture 8 explains the basic worlflow of TESTAR and in Listing 1 you can find the corresponding Java methods.